digint/btrbk/README.md

 btrfs volume mounted at `/mnt/btr_pool`, and the subvolume you want to have restored is at `/mnt/btr_pool/data`.

+**Important**: don't use `btrfs property set` to make a subvolume read-write after restoring.
+This is a low-level command, and leaves "Received UUID" in a false state which causes btrbk to fail on subsequent incremental backups.
+Instead, use `btrfs subvolume snapshot` (without `-r` flag) as described below.

 Example: Restore a Snapshot
 -----------------------------